ryanwi/rails7-on-docker/README.md

 ```

 ## Credits/References
-Thanks!! to ryanwi for the postgres version
+Thanks!! to ryanwi for the postgres version.
+The conversion to MYSQL8 was pretty easy!!

 https://github.com/ryanwi/rails7-on-docker